 4 Family-friendly Winter Activities Along Saskatoon’s Meewasin Valley

-Frost naturally decorates the trees, cross-country skiers hit the trails and fat tire bikers bundle up – these are just a few familiar sights in a Saskatchewan winter.
-Meewasin offers an assortment of activities that embrace the season.
+Frost naturally decorates the trees, cross-country skiers hit the trails and fat bikers bundle up – these are just a few familiar sights in a Saskatchewan winter.
+Saskatoon’s Meewasin Valley is no different.
+The recreational park and trail system offers an assortment of activities to embrace the season.

 1. Feed and photograph feathered friends